snipstorm/nft-drop/setup-documentation/setup.md

 had to call them as methods on a variable. and then just do an arrow `onClick()` function on the sign-in button

+makes it also display what wallet is currently connected

+## Day 3
+### sanity.io
+we're using sanity.io as the backend cms.
+`npm install -g @sanity/ci`
+`sanity init --coupon sonny2022` - apparently gives you double of everything to use in sanity.

+Which is great lol.

+Project Name: `nft-drop-app`
+create default dataset configuration

+Project output path: `sanity`

+`blog` saniy template

+we're creating a `.env file for all sensitive content`